Configure AD (Active Directory) Polices

 Allow User Policies in Device Profiles

-As AD policies are based on roaming clients, we must first configure Device Profiles and deploy roaming clients to the users we want to manage policy for.
-If you have not yet deployed roaming clients, start here.
-You will need to switch on the Enable User Policies switch which allows ScoutDNS to collect AD information and tells the profile that group-based policies should override the Device Profile policy.
-Keep in mind that the device Profile default policy will be primary for any user who is member of a group that does not yet have an assigned policy via the Persona.
+You will need to enable the User Policies switch, which allows ScoutDNS to collect AD information and ensures that group-based policies override the Device Profile policy.
+Keep in mind that the Device Profile default policy will apply to any user who is a member of a group that does not yet have an assigned policy via the Persona.

 Info